The 5 Gear Theory

-Improving Pleasure with the Use of Play in Psychosexual Therapy
+Play and Pleasure in Psychosexual Therapy

 Sex is often perceived as a high-pressure activity.
 Many people feel weighed down by expectations of “performing well,” which can create anxiety and even take away from intimacy.
 When therapy enters the picture the seriousness can intensify.
 With homework, readings, and weekly check-ins, sex may begin to feel more like schoolwork than a source of connection and joy.